Scthe/nanite-webgpu/README.md

 ## Features

-* Nanite
+* Implemented parts:
     * **Meshlet LOD hierarchy.**
         * Mesh preprocessing executes in the browser, using WebAssembly for [meshoptimizer](https://github.com/zeux/meshoptimizer) and [METIS](http://glaros.dtc.umn.edu/gkhome/metis/metis/overview).
-While it might raise eyebrows, this was one of the goals.
         * There is a file exporter too, if you don't like to wait between page refreshes.
     * **Software rasterizer.**
         * WebGPU does not have the `atomic<u64>` needed to implement this feature efficiently.
 Currently, I'm packing depth (`u16`) and octahedron-encoded normals (`2 * u8`) into 32 bits.
 It's enough to show that the rasterizer works.
         * With only 32 bits, we are butchering the precision.
 My only concern here is to show that the rasterization works.
 If you see the software rasterized bunny model in the background it will be white and it will have *reasonable* shading.
 Reprojecting depth and "compressing" normals is enough to get something.. not offending.
         * This also affects the depth pyramid used for occlusion culling.
         * There are other algorithms to do this.
-PPLL, or something with tiles, or double rasterization (1st pass writes depth, 2nd does compareExchange).
-But the 32-bit limitation is only in WebGPU, so I choose to stick to UE5's solution instead.
+PPLL, or something with tiles, or double rasterization (1st pass writes depth, 2nd does `compareExchange()`).
+However, the 32-bit limitation is only in WebGPU, so I chose to stick to UE5's solution instead.
     * **Billboard impostors.** 12 images around the UP-axis, blended (with dithering) based on the camera position.
 Does not handle up/down views.
 Contains both diffuse and normals, so we can do nice shading at a runtime.
 UE5 [uses](https://advances.realtimerendering.com/s2021/Karis_Nanite_SIGGRAPH_Advances_2021_final.pdf#page=97) a more advanced version integrated with a visibility buffer.
         * [Impostors preview demo scene](https://scthe.github.io/nanite-webgpu/?scene_file=jinxCombined&impostors_threshold=4000&softwarerasterizer_threshold=1360&nanite_errorthreshold=0.1&impostors_forceonlybillboards&impostors_texturesize=512).
 For this demo, I've increased the impostor texture size.
 This way you can see more details.
 * Culling:
     * **Per-instance:** frustum and occlusion culling.
     * **Per-meshlet:** frustum and occlusion culling.
     * **Per-triangle:** hardware backface culling and ofc. z-buffer.
 WebGPU does not have early-z.
-        * I have no idea how early-z works in WebGPU (it does not).
     * I've also tried per-meshlet backface cone culling.
 It worked fine, but I cut it from the final release.
 See FAQ below for more details.
     * Occlusion culling is just a depth pyramid from the previous frame's depth buffer.
 No reprojection and no two-pass.
-The current implementation is enough to cull a lot of triangles (**A LOT!**) and to judge the performance impact (big improvement!).
+The current implementation is enough to cull a lot of triangles (**A LOT!**) and to judge the performance impact (big improvement).
 I expect someone will want to read the code, and they will be grateful this feature was not added.
 * Switch between **GPU-driven rendering** and a **naive CPU implementation**.
 I have not spent much time optimizing the CPU version.
 It works, you can step through it with the debugger.
 * Supports **textured models** and **many different objects** at the same time.
 * Controls to **change parameters at runtime**.
 Debug views.
 "Freeze culling" allows the camera to move and inspect only what was drawn last frame.
 * A lot of **stats**.
 Memory, geometry.
-Total scene meshlets, triangles.
-Drawn meshlets, triangles (split between hardware and software rasterizer).
+Scene meshlet and triangle count.
+Drawn meshlets and triangles (split between hardware and software rasterizer).
 Impostor count.
 Dedicated profiler button to get the timings.
 * **Custom file format** so you don't have to preprocess the mesh every time.
 This is optional, you **can also use an OBJ file**.
 * Vertex **position quantization** (vec2u), **octahedron encoded normals** (vec2f).
     * Position quantization is off by default.
 Toggle `CONFIG.useVertexQuantization` to enable.
 There are *funny* things happening to the numbers there, but everything *should* be handled correctly.